 Policies Relating to Educational Content

 Because they are profitable, "guitar lessons" have been beaten nearly to death in the realm of online publishing.
 In fact, the value of that term has, in my view, been greatly diminished because of the cheapening of music education on the internet.
-In response, here are our commitments concerning our own educational content.
+In response, these are Guitar Chalk's commitments concerning educational content.

 - GC's educational content is written from a first-hand account with the guitar, not "scraped" and re-worded from somewhere else.